Vancouver Island University: History

-International students: 2,253 in 2017-2018

 Vancouver Island University's first president was Dr. Carleton Opgaard.
 The first chancellor was Chief Shawn A-in-chut Atleo, who in 2009 became the national chief of the Assembly of First Nations.
 When VIU appointed Chief Atleo as Chancellor he became the first Indigenous person to hold this position in British Columbia.
+Deborah Saucier, who was appointed president in 2018, was the school's first female and first Métis president.
+Saucier resigned in March 2025, effective 4 April.

 The university press, The Navigator, established in 1969, is a member of Canadian University Press.

 The magazine Portal has been published by VIU students since 1991.

 Buildings and facilities

-Occupying three campuses and a number of facilities including a centre in Parksville/Qualicum, the Deep Bay Marine Field Station, and Milner Gardens and Woodlands, VIU has had many renovations and major developments in the past few years to accommodate its growing student body and faculty.
+Occupying three campuses and a number of facilities including the Deep Bay Marine Field Station, and Milner Gardens and Woodlands, VIU has had many renovations and major developments in the past few years to accommodate its growing student body and faculty.